zumwalt/Alfred-iOS-Simulator-Workflow/README.md

 ## Install

 Download and open file using [Alfred 2](http://www.alfredapp.com/).
-You’ll need to [buy the Powerpack](https://buy.alfredapp.com/) in order to use this workflow.
+You’ll need to [buy the Powerpack](https://buy.alfredapp.com/) **and** have XCode 6 installed in order to use this workflow.
+[More information on installing XCode](https://developer.apple.com/xcode/downloads/).

 ## Usage